clausgf/epaper-server/README.md

 Credits
 -------
-This project is strongly inspired by https://github.com/ugomeda/esp32-epaper-display by github user ugomeda.
+- This project is strongly inspired by https://github.com/ugomeda/esp32-epaper-display by github user ugomeda.
+- SVG weather icons are from https://github.com/erikflowers/weather-icons
+- PNG conversion from the https://github.com/ugomeda/esp32-epaper-display project
+- Further references are found in the source code.